kalinni/JSSP-Tabu/README.md

 ## Parameters of the algorithm

-While the algorithm has been able to perform reasonably well, there are still a number of values that we have not been able to find optimal values for.
-The general mechanisms of the algorithm work as outlined above, but concrete runs of the algorithm are usually influenced by the parameters described below.
+The general mechanisms of the algorithm work as outlined above, but concrete runs of the algorithm are influenced by the parameters described below.

-It is possible to set concrete parameters as input values for the tabu search.
-Default values (for which we obtained good results among the different test instances) are hard-coded.
-All of these values depend on the concrete problem instance, and coefficients can be set to influence their values.
+The following parameters are dynamically set and depend on the size of the current instance.
+Coefficients can be passed to the tabu_search() method to further influence their values.
+If no coefficients are passed, default weights (for which we obtained good results among the different test instances) are used.
-* RECENCY_MEMORY : After a swap has been performed, the machine will be tabu for this many following swaps
+* RECENCY_MEMORY : After a swap has been performed, the machine will be tabu for this many following iterations.
-* FREQUENCY_MEMORY : A move will be remembered for the frequency-based penalty for this number of steps
+* FREQUENCY_MEMORY : A move will be remembered for the frequency-based penalty for this number of iterations.
-* FREQUENCY_INFLUENCE : This weight will be used to control the influence of the frequency-based penalty
+* FREQUENCY_INFLUENCE : This weight will be used to control the influence of the frequency-based penalty.

-These values influence the algorithm, but we have decided to hardcode their values in the source code.
+The following parameters are static (i.e. not depending on the instance size in our implementation) and we have currently hardcoded their values in the source code.
-* NO_IMPROVEMENT_MAX : This value sets the number of plans the algorithm will explore before terminating the run
+* NO_IMPROVEMENT_SWITCH = 6 : After this many iterations without improvement the algorithm will allow arbitrary swaps.
-* NO_IMPROVEMENT_SWITCH : After this many steps without improvement will the algorithm allow arbitrary swaps
+* NO_IMPROVEMENT_MAX = 12: After this many iterations without improvement the algorithm will terminate the run.
-* TRIES : To improve the result, the algorithm performs more this number of iterations with different starting plans
+* TRIES = 5: Number of different starting plans from which the algorithm will run when called once for one instance.
-* MODE : In order to optimize parameter (and eliminate the influence of the starting plan), it is possible to fall back on precomputed starting plans.
-This is only utilized in mode 'Experimental'
+* MODE = 'Active': The starting plans mentioned above should be chosen randomly.
+However, in order to evaluate the influence of different parameter values without running the algorithm often enough to get meaningful results for random starting plans, it is possible to fall back on pregenerated and fixed starting plans by using mode 'Experimental'.
+For truely random starting points use 'Active'.

 ## Running our Code